capstone-engine/capstone/xcode/README.md

 Xcode Project for Capstone
 ================================================================================

-The *Capstone.xcodeproj* project is an Xcode project that mimicks the Visual Studio solution for Capstone.
+The *Capstone.xcodeproj* project is an Xcode project that mimics the Visual Studio solution for Capstone.
 It embeds nicely into Xcode workspaces.
 It has 13 targets, two of which are the most likely to be of interest: